French UMP party official admits funding irregularities

 The newspaper said it was not clear whether some of them had actually taken place.
 A preliminary investigation into the accusations was opened earlier this year.

-Cope earlier on Monday denied knowledge of any wrongdoing, saying that he had been busy organizing the campaign of Sarkozy, who was ultimately defeated by Francois Hollande.
+Cope earlier on Monday denied knowledge of any wrongdoing, saying that he had been busy organising the campaign of Sarkozy, who was ultimately defeated by Francois Hollande.

 "It was natural for me to trust the people charged with that," he told BFM TV of the UMP party's accounts.
 "I didn't think my job was to be looking over their shoulders."